-So, the primer, varnish and paint are applied separately.
+So, the primer, varnish, and paint are applied separately.
 It is advisable to use compressor sprayers, although in some cases electric ones also show themselves well.
 How to use an electric spray gun for painting cars?
 It is better to use a combination of a sprayer with a remote or built-in turbine.

-This is also a kind of compressor device with the support of electrics, so you can count on a decent quality of painting.
+This is also a kind of compressor device with the support of electrics, so you can count on a decent quality of a painting.
 For example, such models include devices of the Wagner WallPerfect Flexio line.